Mistakes To Avoid When Doing A Home Renovation

 If you rush through the process, you risk missing crucial elements, missing the deadline, and even having to go back to the drawing board with your architect.
 If you are going behind schedule on a minor job, such as remodelling your kitchen, you will likely have to reschedule the plumbers, local electricians, and tilers, which will result in additional expenses.

-In the meantime, if you allow things to drag on without a schedule, you will end up with dead time during which you will incur additional costs with your builder, live in disarray, and possibly spend money on a rental property if you are unable to live with the renovations, or you will not receive any rent from your rental property if that is where the work is taking place.
+In the meantime, if you allow things to drag on without a schedule, you will end up with dead time during which you will incur additional costs with your new home builder, live in disarray, and possibly spend money on a rental property if you are unable to live with the renovations, or you will not receive any rent from your rental property if that is where the work is taking place.
 It is a good idea to rent a storage unit while you have work done.

 Do not just hand over the scheduling to your builder and cross your fingers that everything goes according to plan.
 Even if the contract stipulates that they will manage the project, you still need to keep a close check on what is going on and when it is happening.